aenneb/aenneb.github.io/index.md

 # The Journey

-I was born in Germany, raised in Brussels, returned to Germany to study psychology at the University of Konstanz and currently live in the international chaos of New York City.
+I was born in Germany, raised in Brussels, returned to Germany to study psychology at the University of Konstanz and completed my PhD at NYU in New York City.
+As of now, I still call the self-proclaimed center of the world my home.

-My joint interest in science, the beautiful, and the arts have provided me with the somewhat exotic PhD topic of beauty.
+The main focus of my research is aesthetic value, i.e., beauty.
+My PhD thesis is centered around understanding the experience of beauty.
 I am trying to understand this unique experience from a psychological, experimental and quantitative perspective.
+The current challenge is to integrate our understanding of beauty with that of other values like money or food.

-When this humble professional goal does not tie me to my laptop, I let my thoughts wander on long runs through Brooklyn and Manhattan.
-And when my feet are tired from that, or from dancing, I try to pull out my sketchbook in memory of past desires to attend art school.
+I am a researcher, a woman, a bisexual, a runner and marathoner with crazy thoughts about ultra-marathons, an unapologetic fan of free weekends, glitter, and silly comics involving cats more often than not (some of which originate from the hand of yours truly).

 # Research